 According to Flooring America, laminate flooring has four layers: a cushioned bottom layer; a fiberboard core that is similar to particleboard; a design layer above the core that gives your floor its color and pattern; and a top coating of aluminum oxide, known as the wear layer, which provides protection from moisture, fading, stains, and burns.
 The wear layer protects against spills on the surface of the flooring, but moisture that seeps into the joints along the boards' edges can reach the unprotected core material, which is highly prone to moisture damage.
 That's why it's important to wipe up spills promptly.

 A laminate floor will not be damaged as long as it is not saturated with water.
 If you have a spill, it is best to promptly pat it dry with a sponge or a towel.
 It's when you have a large spill or a flood that the laminate flooring becomes saturated with water and damage occurs.
 Laminate flooring water damage pictures will show that damaged floors can swell, bend, buckle and crack.

 How Damage Occurs

-If you've ever had a bookcase or table made of particle board and gotten it wet, you've noticed that the boards swell and bend.
+If you've ever had a bookcase or table made of particle board and gotten it wet, you've noticed that the boards swell, bubble, and warp.
 This is the same thing that can happen to your floorboards.
 If enough water gets into the seams, the core will soak up the moisture.
 If your laminate flooring is bubbling at the seams, it has water damage.
 And along with swelling, bending and cracking, a saturated laminate floorboard can develop mold.